2022-2023 NYS PTA LEGISLATIVE PRIORITIES

 • Support policies and initiatives that engage home, school, and community in violence prevention planning and measures;

-• Promote educational programs for increased awareness of current gun possession laws and emphasizing the effects of misuse of guns;
+• Promote educational programs for increased awareness of current gun possession laws, safe storage of guns and ammunition, and emphasizing the effects of misuse of guns;

-• Support quality, affordable, accessible school-based before-school, and after-school programs;
+• Support quality, affordable, and accessible school-based before-school, and after-school programs;

 • Support initiatives to require the use of appropriate and safe seat belts on all school buses;